In the US: Wednesday, 10/9c, Syfy

 Do we care?
 Not really, and episode one is really just an introduction to all of this, rather than anything obviously designed to make us give a monkey’s about quasi-space feudalism.

-Instead, interspersed among all of this is the occasional appearance of Shaun Sipos (Shark, Life Unexpected), an American from the future who’s come back to warn Seg-El that someone else (spoiler alert: Brainiac) has come back from the future to destroy Krypton before the universe’s greatest hero, Superman, is even a glint in the glint of someone’s eye.
+Instead, interspersed among all of this is the occasional appearance of Shaun Sipos (Shark, Life Unexpected), an American from the future who’s come back to warn Seg-El that someone else (spoiler alert: (spoiler alert) Brainiac) has come back from the future to destroy Krypton before the universe’s greatest hero, Superman, is even a glint in the glint of someone’s eye.
 Back to the Future-style, Seg has to find McElhinney’s Fortress of Solitude and save the planet before the red cape in his hand disintegrates.

 Well, save it for a generation, at least…

 Superman, of course, is the ultimate metaphor for American’s self-perception – an omnipotent, morally superior immigrant with superpowers who is a shining beacon to the world and only uses his powers to help others.
 But he was also created by the son of Jewish-Lithuanian immigrants and represented the ambitions of European immigrants of the early 20th century, rather than of the established former colonial masters of the US.

 Self-perception being a funny thing, though, Krypton is not only almost entirely populated by English actors, it’s filmed in Britain, too.
 No one tries to put on a Lithuanian accent – ironically, Krypton is decidedly English, right down to the occasionally slangy, “Mate,” emerging from the mouths of the cast.